Josh Rojas Preview, Player Props: Mariners vs. Rays

 Rays Pitching Rankings

-- The Rays have the third-ranked team ERA across all league pitching staffs (3.80).
+- The Rays' 3.78 team ERA ranks third among all MLB pitching staffs.

-- Rays pitchers combine to allow 146 home runs (one per game), the second-fewest in baseball.
+- Rays pitchers combine to give up the first-fewest home runs in baseball (146 total, one per game).

-- In his most recent time out on Saturday, the righty tossed 4 2/3 innings against the Cleveland Guardians, giving up four earned runs while surrendering nine hits.
+- The right-hander last appeared on Sunday against the Cleveland Guardians, when he threw five innings, allowing one earned run while giving up three hits.

-- The 27-year-old has put together a 4.69 ERA and 7.4 strikeouts per nine innings in 23 games this season, while giving up a batting average of .280 to his opponents.
+- The 22-year-old has a 5.31 ERA and 12 strikeouts per nine innings in 17 games this season, while giving up a batting average of .256 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.